Skip to content

 limit number 5 Maximum number of suggestions per query.

-placeholder string Placeholder text shown in the input.
+placeholder string Enter an address here Placeholder text shown in the input.

 debounceDelay number (ms) 100 Delay before sending requests after typing.